Timsto/timsto.github.io/_posts/2021-06-01-collectingSingInsagainstAzureAD.md

 ### Graph API

 Over Graph API it is quiet simple but requires a few prerequisites.
-First you need a prgramm language and knowledge inside it, how to handle Web Request.
+First you need a program language and knowledge inside it, how to handle Web Request.
 In my example i use Powershell to send the Webrequest against the Microsoft Graph endpoint.

 'https://graph.microsoft.com/beta/users?$top=999&$select=displayName,userPrincipalName,signInActivity'

 With the parameter 'top=999' you give directly a higher score on how many entitlements you will receive per Request.
 The default is 100 users, which means that you need to do a lot or more paging and more time.
-Most important is **signInAcitivity**.
+Most important is **signInActivity**.
 With this parameter you get the signin information, we wanna collect.
-Yes, you can use the **/auditLogs/signIns** endpoint, but in most governance project is more worth to use **/users** endpont.
+Yes, you can use the **/auditLogs/signIns** endpoint, but in most governance project is more worth to use **/users** endpoint.
 One important information.
-The SignIn acticty from /users Endpoint just redirect internally to /auditLogs/signIns, which means there are limitations about how fast it will provide returns. in big environments and fast computing machine, it is nessasary to handle some pauses.
+The SignIn activity from /users Endpoint just redirect internally to /auditLogs/signIns, which means there are limitations about how fast it will provide returns. in big environments and fast computing machine, it is necessary to handle some pauses.

 Last but not least.
 Dont forget handling your Access Token.
 For this use [AzApiCall](https://github.com/JulianHayward/AzAPICall).
-With this little powershell module you didnt need to thing about all of the points from the top and just use this:
+With this little powershell module you didn´t need to thing about all of the points from the top and just use this:

     AzApiCall -url 'https://graph.microsoft.com/beta/users?$top=999&$select=displayName,userPrincipalName,signInActivity' -Method Get

 ### Don´t forget Azure DevOps
 Finally.
-Dont forget Azure DevOps.
+Don´t forget Azure DevOps.
 I see in many projects that the identity teams did a great job to collecting and analyze SignIn information over the different possibilities but forget the User Activity from Azure DevOps.
-The problem is that using **Private Access Token (PAT)** or other ways to interacte with DevOps, didnt shows up in the Azure Active Directory SignIn log.
+The problem is that using **Private Access Token (PAT)** or other ways to interact with DevOps, didn´t shows up in the Azure Active Directory SignIn log.
 Nether as interactive or non-interactive.
-Because of this some identity governance project will fall behind because there is always some developer (mostly external -> they didnt use M365) which will be prevent to work over long time.
+Because of this some identity governance project will fall behind because there is always some developer (mostly external -> they didn´t use M365) which will be prevent to work over long time.

-Solution for this is to get the *user activiy* from Azure DevOps.
+Solution for this is to get the *user activity* from Azure DevOps.
 From a simple way just log in to your DevOps **Organization -> Users**.
 From here, a list of all Users is displayed, which you can sort by various aspects.
-Most company/projects need to get those information programatic which mean you need an function to get those information.
+Most company/projects need to get those information programmatic which mean you need an function to get those information.
 During my last project, we reverse engineer this problem and found this **url** to get the log information:
 **'https://vsaex.dev.azure.com/"DevOpsOrg"/_apis/userentitlements?api-version=5.0-preview.2'**

 But be careful.
-This endpoint had some challanges:
+This endpoint had some challenges:
 1. You need a PAT from a **DevOps Organization Admin** with the right scope to reach the Endpoint
 2. The endpoint return an **CSV** outcome and you need to handle this.

-Dont forget to do this for every AzDevOps Organization you have!
+Don`t forget to do this for every AzDevOps Organization you have!